Vet Tech Requirements

 |Job Outlook (2016-2026)||20% growth (for veterinary technologists and technicians)|

-|Median Salary (2013)||$30,500 for veterinary technologists and technicians*|
+|Median Annual Salary (2018)||$34,420 (for veterinary technologists and technicians)|

 Source: U.S. Bureau of Labor Statistics

 Associate of Applied Science in Veterinary Technology

 Communication skills are often emphasized so that prospective veterinary technicians can connect with pet owners and work efficiently with veterinarians.
 However, some classes are needed to satisfy general education requirements in the humanities as well as the basic sciences.
 Once students have earned their associate's degree, they might be ready to sit for national and state examinations administered by the state veterinary medical board.

 Practical experience in a veterinary hospital is also often part of the curriculum in an associate's degree program for aspiring veterinary technicians.
 An externship can be completed during a student's last semester of an associate's degree program for veterinary technology or animal science.
-However, if there is a high hourly requirement to fulfill this externship, then it is may need to be completed during the summer between the first and second years of enrollment.
-Externship participants assist veterinarians by taking blood samples, weighing animals and sterilizing surgical instruments.
+However, if there is a high hourly requirement to fulfill this externship, then it may need to be completed during the summer between the first and second years of enrollment.
+Externship participants assist veterinarians by taking blood samples, weighing animals, and sterilizing surgical instruments.
 Students learn to handle stressful situations, such as working with difficult animals, and to manage their emotions while completing work in a professional manner.